Protect Your Smile

 • Volleyball

-Luckily, sports injuries are entirely preventable by taking the proper precautions.
-The best way to prevent a sports-related dental injury is to wear the proper protective equipment.
-Depending on the sport, this might be a helmet, face mask or mouthguard that protects against body-to-body contact or body-to-equipment contact.
-These pieces of equipment help shield the teeth, lips, tongue and other hard and soft tissues of the mouth from injury caused by an unexpected or hard blow to the face.
-They can also prevent injuries to the jaw and temporomandibular joint (TMJ).
+The best way to prevent a sports-related dental injury is to wear the proper protective equipment — a helmet, face mask or custom-fitted mouthguard that shields the teeth, lips, tongue and other hard and soft tissues from injury.
+Custom protection also guards against TMJ damage.

 Why Not Boil and Bite?

 When a mouthguard is not custom-made by a dental professional, it tends to be bulky and uncomfortable, making it difficult to breathe or talk.
-Kids are less likely to wear bulky, uncomfortable mouth guards, which puts them at risk of a dental emergency.
-Stock and boil and bite mouthguards can cause other unpleasant side effects.
-Standard mouthguards tend to push the jaw forward, causing painful headaches, bite problems and TMJ disorder.
-A jawbone misalignment can also lead to spine misalignment, which will in turn affect your strength, balance, and athletic abilities.
-One-size-fits-all or boil and bite mouthguards are never worth this kind of risk!
+Kids are less likely to wear bulky guards, which puts them at risk.
+Standard mouthguards can push the jaw forward, causing headaches, bite problems and TMJ disorder — and even spine misalignment, affecting strength, balance and athletic ability.

 Play Harder with Customized Sports Mouthguards

-59Here at Turnagain Here at Turnagain Dental, Dr. Kennedy and his staff understand the relationship between a great mouthguard and increased athletic performance.
 Our specialized mouthguards hold the jaw securely in the most natural position, allowing the muscles in your face and neck to relax.
-This relaxed position and correct bite results in the flawless alignment and function of the entire upper body.
+This relaxed position and correct bite results in the flawless alignment and function of the entire upper body — many patients report increased upper body strength, greater flexibility and better balance.

 What is sports dentistry?